BytePane

 What is Responsive Design used for?

 Responsive Design is primarily used for multi-device web layouts.
-It was created by Ethan Marcotte in 2010 and follows the web design paradigm.
+It was created by Ethan Marcotte in 2010.
+It follows the web design paradigm.

 Is Responsive Design hard to learn?